hotwired/turbo-site/_source/handbook/02_drive.md

 </html>
 ```

-You can also disable completely the behavior on a parent and allowing on its childs one by one with `data-turbo-prefetch="true"`.
+You can disable prefetching on a parent element and allow its children elements to prefetch one by one with `data-turbo-prefetch="true"`.

 ```html
 <html>